Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 - Not suitable for beginners

-- Need to install external software
+- Requires installing external desktop software

 - Bugs appear sometimes during the downloading process